Going through the Times of India yesterday I came across a WHO report that

 in prescribing medicines and explaining the regimen to their patients.

-How true I thought to myself .In India you wait for hours for your turn to come
+How true I thought to myself .In India

 and when you actually come face to face with a doctor and even before you start explaining your malady he starts scribbling the illegible prescription and if you ask him twice he gives you that piteous… hey ! nincompoop look, pointedly looking at his watch